 NOTICE: Running engine without adequate cooling can cause engine to overheat and may result in fire and/or explosion.
-Overheating the engine can cause severe damage or failure that is not covered by Indmar's Limited Warranty.
 Engines have two water pumps.
 One circulates coolant throughout the engine.
-The other pump uses water from the sea, lake or river to feed raw water to the engine.
-This raw water pump is designed to use the water it pumps to lubricate its impeller.
+The jet pump uses water from the sea, lake or river to feed raw water to the engine, as well as propel the boat.
+The jet pump is designed to use the water it pumps to lubricate its impeller.
 Do not run the engine unless the boat is in water.
-If you run the engine with the boat out of the water, the water pump may be damaged, causing your engine to overheat or start a fire.
+If you run the engine with the boat out of the water, the jet pump may be damaged, causing your engine to overheat or start a fire.
 This will void the warranty.